 Every gambit the rebels pull in the final battle, while undeniably cool, relies on the Romans doing this (e.g neither seeing nor hearing the rebels digging a spiked pit, or circling half their army round their rear, when both armies are deployed on a flat, open plain).

-Foreshadowing: Pompey, see Foreshadowing in Vengeance above, is mentioned as having returned from his war in Hispania.
-Just in time to help defeat Spartacus.
+Pompey is again mentioned as having returned from his war in Hispania.
+Just in time to show up for Spartacus's final battle.

 Grey and Gray Morality: Some Romans are shown as perfectly decent, innocent people caught in the war.
 Likewise, some rebels are shown as psychotic murderers.